Woman's menstrual cycle

 When estimating the fertile time, one can consider all of the signs that occur in the body.
 A natural birth control option, the Symptothermal or fertility awareness method, teaches women to recognize these signs.
 They include cervical mucus changes, feelings associated with ovulation, basal body temperature changes that occur after ovulation, and regularity of menstrual patterns.
 For most women, the fertile time begins after menstruation and ends with disintegration of the egg to the next menstruation.
 Calculating precisely when these events occur is impossible, but a close approximation can be made.

 If you are a Columbia student, you and your girlfriend can speak with a women's health care provider to learn more about your contraceptive options.
-You may schedule an appointment with Medical Services through Open Communicator or by calling x4-2284.
+You may schedule an appointment with Medical Services (Morningside) or the Student Health Service (CUMC).